yuja/jj/docs/design/git-submodules.md

 incomplete, jj should not crash, but instead provide fallback behavior and warn the user where needed.

-The goal is to land good support for pure Jujutsu repositories, while colocated repositories will be supported when convenient.
+The goal is to land good support for pure Jujutsu workspaces, while colocated workspaces will be supported when convenient.

 This section should be treated as a set of guidelines, not a strict order of work.